 I will provide items for a continental style breakfast, cereal, juice, breads, cold meat, cheese, tea or coffee.
 Help yourself.
 For health reasons I am not in a position to cook breakfast for you, but you are welcome to prepare your own, as well as keeping some food in the fridge for other meals, and cook by arrangement.

 The house is about 5 kilometres from University of Limerick, by road, but access to the campus from this route is only available by bike or on foot.

 Mauve decor, bright, two windowed, modern room with double bed.
 Wireless internet.
 Sole use of bathroom.
 There is a TV in the living room.
 Laundry and cooking facilities by arrangement.
 3 miles from city centre, half mile from nearest shops.
 Poor bus service, car advisable, plenty of on-street parking.
 Suit couple or 1-2 ladies..
 Safe respectable working-class area

 .
 Local reliable taxi driver available for sightseeing, airport/station transfers, etc.

 I cannot offer to cook, iron, or do shopping for you, as I am mildly disabled, and have no car.

 My home is a simple house, but nicely decorated.
 The room has hanging space, chest of drawers, mirror, and a chair to relax.
 It's my spare bedroom, so my books are there, and you are welcome to read them.
 Please do not remove any books, it's taken me many years to collect them.
 There is a nice view from the windows and the room gets the afternoon sun.
 It's a non-smoking and pet-free house.
-Free local and National phone calls any time on the landline.
-All day wireless internet access for Skyping.
+All day wireless internet access for (SENSITIVE CONTENTS HIDDEN)ing.